raspberrypilearning/cyoa-web/en/step_2.md

 In the example, you can see the pages are all simply titled with the main event on them: knock, open, torch, darkness etc. This makes it easy for you to know which page is which at a glance - it can get confusing sometimes!

 --- task ---
 Create a new, blank ```.html``` file for each one of the pages on your map.
+The first one should be called index.html, as this will be the first one that loads and ```index.html`` is the conventional name for a home page.
-Give them sensible filenames and paste the HTML boilerplate here at the top of each one ready to code:
+Give the rest of your pages sensible filenames and paste the HTML boilerplate here at the top of each one ready to code:

 --- collapse ---